AlexsLemonade/training-modules/intro-to-R-tidyverse/README.md

 This CCDL-designed module covers the introduction to R and the Tidyverse package.
 It is designed to be taught in 1.5 hours.

-It goes through the basics of R _(including data types, data strucutures, and good scientific coding practices)_ and the tidyverse package _(including dplyr pipes, common tidyverse functions, and the usage of ggplot2 for data visualization)_, thus providing the tools needed to move onto the subsequent training modules.
+It goes through the basics of R _(including data types, data structures, and good scientific coding practices)_ and the tidyverse package _(including dplyr pipes, common tidyverse functions, and the usage of ggplot2 for data visualization)_, thus providing the tools needed to move onto the subsequent training modules.

 The notebooks that comprise this module are: